Skip to content

 • Breast Implants: Medical devices placed under the breast tissue or chest muscles to increase breast size and improve shape, used in conjunction with a lift in this procedure.

-• Breast Lift (Mastopexy): A surgical procedure that raises and firms the breasts by removing excess skin and tightening the surrounding tissue to reshape and support the new breast contour.
+• Breast Lift (Mastopexy): A surgical procedure that raises and firms the breasts by removing excess skin and tightening the surrounding tissue to reshape and support the new breast contour and improve symmetry.

 • Capsular Contracture: A potential complication of breast implant surgery where scar tissue that forms around the implant tightens and causes the breast to feel firmer than normal.